Ascension vs Word on Fire—Liturgy of the Hours, Second Edition

 The selection of muted colors for the ribbons adds to the dignified presentation of the Word on Fire second edition.

-Above is the CBPCorp. first edition on the left, and the Word on Fire Liturgy of the Hours booklet on the right, standing in for the Word on Fire second edition because of their similarity until I have one to compare in person.
-The first edition leaves much less whitespace than the Word on Fire edition with marginal titles, meaning it can have a much larger and bolder font.
+Above is the current first edition on the left, and the Word on Fire Liturgy of the Hours booklet on the right (standing in for the Word on Fire second edition because of their similarity until I have one to compare in person).
+The first edition has a large typeface that mostly fills the page, whereas Word on Fire includes marginal titles that create more whitesapce.
 This appears to be one downside for the legibility vs. portability tradeoff of the Word on Fire layout, which is of utmost importance in a breviary.
 We will need to see the final product to fully evaluate it, and to compare it against the Ascension edition.

-Bishop Barron shared a heartfelt reflection on the Liturgy of the Hours in the announcement video from Word on Fire, including citing his breviary as one of his most treasured possessions.
-He closed with his aspirations for the project: "We hope to draw countless more into the Church's ancient prayer...I truly believe this project will spark a renewal of the Church's daily prayer, restoring the Diving Office to the heart of Catholic life."
+Bishop Barron shared a heartfelt reflection on the Liturgy of the Hours in the announcement video from Word on Fire in which he called his breviary as one of his most treasured possessions.
+He closed with his aspirations for the project: "We hope to draw countless more into the Church's ancient prayer...I truly believe this project will spark a renewal of the Church's daily prayer, restoring the Divine Office to the heart of Catholic life."
+Word on Fire's excellence in wielding beauty for evangelization and the renewal of the Church is characteristically present in this Liturgy of the Hours.

 Comparison & Recommendation